Home » Geography » Chemical Weathering

 • These elements influence how the Rocks evolve.
 Physical Weathering or chemical weathering are both examples of this.

-• Specific components in the rock can react with agents like water or acids (from acid rain), which weakens the rock and causes it to crumble.
+• Components in the rock react with water or acids (like acid rain), weakening and crumbling the rock.

-• After breaking, these are either swept away by forces like wind or air, changed into another element, or consumed by the environment.
+• Broken pieces are swept away by wind or water, transformed into another element, or absorbed by the environment.

-• The Rocks’ molecular structure is altered by them.
+• The molecular structure of the rocks is altered.

 Read More: Types of Rocks